Morton inducted into NC sports hall

 Morton started his interest in photography in 1934 at age 13 when he attended a photography class.
 One year later, a photograph of a golf scene Morton for a North Carolina tourism ad was published in Time Magazine.

-Morton volunteered for the Arm Signal Corps in 1940.
+Morton volunteered for the signal corps (U.S. Army) in 1940.
 While on the island of Luzon in the Philippines, Morton was assigned to take a photo of General Douglas McArthur when the general's regular photographer was ill.

 Morton was awarded the Bronze Star and the Purple Heart after being wounded later in the war.